Cretaceous sponges from the Campanian of Misburg and Höver

 The wall thickness of the specimen is slightly more than one mm.
 Ostia and postica cannot be discerned in the unetched specimen, but are reported in the literature (Reiswig, 2002).

-*The species now listed as Heterochone calyx was described by Schrammen (1912) as Chonelasma hindei and is equated with Chonelasma calyx by Reid (2004).
+*The species now listed as Heterochone calyx was described by Schrammen (1912) as Chonelasma hindei and is equated with Chonelasma calyx by Schrammen (1912) and Reid (2004).
 Heterochone calyx is a modern sponge and is considered synonymous with Chonelasma calyx by Reiswig (2002) in the Systema Porifera.

 BACK